azriel91/peace/doc/src/technical_concepts/commands/use_cases/workspace_active_profile_switch.md

     - Include a `Profile` as a workspace param.
     - Also set the current profile using `with_profile`.

-When the command context is built, the default profile is saved to `workspace_params.yaml`.
+When the command context is built, the default profile is stored in `workspace_params.yaml`.